 by Disney Magic Diva

 My absolute favorite time to visit Walt Disney World Resort is during the holidays.
 The joy and happiness associated with the holiday season just seems to be amplified when you’re at the Most Magical Place on Earth.
-Special events like Mickey’s Very Merry Christmas Party, International Festival of the Holidays at Epcot, Flurry of Fun at Hollywood Studios, and the Christmas Tree Trail at Disney Springs just add to all the festiveness of the season!
+Special events held in the past like Mickey’s Very Merry Christmas Party, International Festival of the Holidays at Epcot, Flurry of Fun at Hollywood Studios, and the Christmas Tree Trail at Disney Springs added to all the festiveness of the season!
 But it’s the stunning decorations that really draw me to Walt Disney World every holiday season.
 Completely perfect, detailed, unbelievable decorations which would be the envy of every elf at the North Pole!

 And it almost worked.
 As it turned out, even though Magic Kingdom was decked out and Mickey’s Very Merry Christmas Party had begun, we were a little too early to see the resorts decorated.
 Of course we didn’t learn this until we arrived at the first resort and discovered it undecorated.

 Diva Tip: Holiday decorations generally are up at the parks within a week or so after Halloween.
 Resort decorations take a little longer to appear.
 To be certain to see them, you may want to wait until late November.

 But we persevered, and still resort hopped since we had never had the chance to see some of the deluxe resorts.
 (Passholder Diva has great tips on resort hopping!)
 If you have a non-park day and are interested in seeing the holiday decorations (or in just checking out resorts so you can plan a future stay!), I highly recommend resort hopping.
 I’m happy to share the route we used to see 10 resorts in 1 day!